Skip to content

 Recording adult safeguarding work

-Concerns are recorded using the adult safeguarding form on CareNotes (see Appendix C).
+Concerns are recorded using the adult safeguarding form on Carenotes (see Appendix C).
 Forms should be completed as soon as possible after a concern (an appearance of abuse/neglect) is identified, whether it becomes substantiated or not.

 The responsible clinician will monitor and record the ongoing care and wellbeing of the patient during any adult safeguarding enquiry.
 Safeguarding supervision during the assessment or treatment of a patient or service user, must also be recorded (see appendix C).